arcus/education_modules/python_practice/python_practice.md

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

 Finding correlations and creating heat maps are not topics that you have learned in preceding modules or in other prior learning -- which means you might need to do some searching to figure out how to do them!
 This is an important step in your development as a programmer and a data scientist, but don't worry if it seems difficult in the beginning; it'll get easier with practice.
-To start, try googling "Python" and "correlations" and see where it takes you.
+To start, try Googling "Python" and "correlations" and see where it takes you.

 </div>